tekodragoon/tekodragoon/README.md

 - 👋 Hi, I’m @tekodragoon
-- 👀 I’m interested in software and game development
+- 👀 I’m interested in software, web and game development
-- 🌱 I’m currently learning Web development
+- 🌱 I’m recently graduate as Web developer
 - 💞️ I’m looking to collaborate on any projet
 - (or some place to work)
 - 📫 How to reach me : twitter @tekodragoon